 October 10, 2019

-In the evening, our friends Ersan and Yuksel came for dinner.
-We enjoyed the delicious food prepared by the wife of Ergun’s driver and talked about the old days.
+That evening Ersan and Yuksel came for dinner.
+We enjoyed the delicious food, prepared by the wife of Ergun’s driver, and talked about good old days.
 It was good to see them all in good shape.